Sergio0o0o0o/Over_engineered_analog-digital_photo_frame/README.md

   3) ...

 V5

-I'm currently designing it.

 I think that using 2 mm plexiglass as the main material may "solve" the 1st problem of all designs: transparent material might make the project look smaller than it really is.
+As suggested from you, I've also added a "single sided bridge" instead of the big one of the previous design.
+I really like this idea, but I'm not sure about the strength of my design.

 Problems:

   1) the photos in the middle of the column are shown more frequently than the ones at the beginning and at the end;
+  2) strong enough?;
-  2) ...
+  3) ...

 _________________________________________________________________________________________________________________________________________________________________________________